URahuman/Configure-data-flow-Syslog-Server----Intermediate-Forwarder----Indexer/Configure data flow: Syslog Server --> Intermediate Forwarder --> Indexer.md

 ## Configure data flow: Syslog Server --> Intermediate Forwarder --> Indexer

-i.Go to your AWS console Create a 3 new instance (syslog-ng, intermediate forwarder, indexing).
+i.Go to your AWS console Create a 3 new instance (syslog-ng, intermediate forwarder, indexer).

 ii.Enable the Security groups in your each servers (5514 & 8000-9999) ports